ohmori7/md2slides/README.md

 bundle exec bin/md2slides doc/sample.md
 ```

-7. the Google presentation is updated, and the video is stored in `data/`.
+7. the Google presentation is updated, and the video is stored in the current directory.

 ## Installation